Shop-R1: Rewarding LLMs to Simulate Human Behavior in Online Shopping via Reinforcement Learning: Experiments

 \subsection{Experiment Setups}

-\textbf{Datasets and models.} Our study is built on a proprietary corpus of 52,137 real‐world shopping sessions collected from a leading global e–commerce platform.
+\textbf{Datasets and models.} Our study is built on \datasource dataset consisting of a corpus of 52,137 real‐world shopping sessions collected from a leading global e–commerce service \citep{lu2025llmagentssimulatemultiturn}.
 Each session logs the multi‐turn interaction between a human customer and the website interface.
-We enrich each recorded action with a natural language \emph{rationale} automatically generated by Claude~3.5~Sonnet (see Appendix~\ref{app:anno} for the prompting details).
-The provided observation context is formatted as simplified HTML~\cite{lu2025uxagent}, which retains essential structural elements while filtering out irrelevant content such as scripts, styling information, and user-specific data.
+More dataset details can be found in \textbf{Appx.\,\ref{Appx: dataset_details}}.
+We enrich each recorded action with a natural language \emph{rationale} automatically generated by Claude~3.5~Sonnet (see Appx.\,\ref{app:anno} for the prompting details).
+The provided observation context is formatted as simplified HTML~\citep{lu2025uxagent}, which retains essential structural elements while filtering out irrelevant content such as scripts, styling information, and user-specific data.
 For SFT dataset, we keep each session intact.
 The model is asked to produce the assistant response, which contains both the rationales and the structured action prediction.
 For RL dataset, we convert a session into a sequence of <context, action> pairs.
 The context is the concatenation of (i)~all previously observed contexts and (ii)~the actions already taken; the target is the next action only.
 Because every session begins on the home page, there is always at least one observed \mbox{<context, action>} pair before the first prediction step, eliminating the open‐world ambiguity of the very first move.
-To provide the model with slightly richer supervision on the harder behaviours, the two complex actions (\textit{click} and \textit{type\_and\_submit}) each occur about 10\% more frequently than the simple \textit{terminate} action.
+To provide the model with slightly richer supervision on the harder behaviors, the two complex actions (\textit{click} and \textit{type\_and\_submit}) each occur about 10\% more frequently than the simple \textit{terminate} action.
 This mild skew prevents the learner from over-fitting to the trivial case while still maintaining near-uniform coverage, thereby supporting fair and informative per-class evaluation.
 All experiments fine‐tune the publicly available \texttt{Qwen-2.5-3B-Instruct} model.
 The default 3B parameter backbone offers a favourable compute–performance trade‐off.

 \textbf{Baselines for comparison.} We evaluate our approach against several baseline schemes: (a) \textbf{Zero-shot prompting}, where the model generates outputs based solely on instruction prompts without additional training; (b) \textbf{RL (Binary)}, where the base model is optimized directly with RL, using only a sparse binary reward signal; (c) \textbf{SFT-only}, where the model is trained via supervised fine-tuning on data with LLM-generated rationales; (d) \textbf{SFT + RL (Binary)}, which extends SFT with reinforcement learning using a binary reward based on exact action match; and (e) \textbf{\ours}, our proposed RL framework with hybrid reward design for the simulation-oriented human behavior modeling task.